INWTlab/rsync/README.md

 ## How to use Rsync:

-### RsyncL
+### Connection RsyncL

-#### Setting up a connection
+#### Setting up the connection
-The first step of every `rsync` process, is to establishing a connection object.
+The first step of every `rsync` process, is to establish a connection object.
-Argument `type` specifies the type of connection - RsyncL, RsyncDHHTP.
-RsyncD.
+Argument `type` specifies the type of connection - RsyncL, RsyncDHHTP or RsyncD.
 Depending on the type, different information is needed.

 `type = "RsyncL"`specifies synchronization between two local directories.
 `from`defines the name of the file to be synced, including its directory path.
 `to` specifies the destination directory.
-It returns a list object.
+The function returns a list object.

 ```
 conObject <- rsync::connection( type = "RsyncL",